CineX-Labs/CineX/docs/CineX_Whitepaper.md

 ## Compliance & Disclaimers

 This whitepaper is for informational purposes only.
-The CINEX token is not a security.
-It grants no ownership, no dividends, and no equity claims.
-The platform includes KYC/AML for large transactions and intends to meet Coinbase, CoinGecko, and SEC compliance standards.
+- CINEX is not a security.
+It grants no equity, no profit participation, and does not promise future stock conversion.
+- All marketing avoids forward-looking price claims or deceptive expectations.
+- Compliance standards aligned to SEC, Coinbase, CoinGecko, and Blockaid.
+- High-volume purchases are subject to KYC/AML protocols.
+- No DAO governance will control multisig or treasury operations without legal oversight.

 No guarantees are made about future profits, and this document does not constitute investment advice.
 Success depends on execution, participation, and regulatory clearance.

+No guarantees are made about future profits, and this document does not constitute investment advice.
+Success depends on execution, participation, and regulatory clearance.

 ## Conclusion

-CineX is not just a brand — it's a blueprint.

-With a tech-native foundation, legal clarity, and visionary structure, CineX offers a new model for unlocking cultural capital and rebuilding entertainment from the inside out.
+CineX is a next-gen platform to rebuild cinema’s future.
+Through tokenized innovation,creator-first mechanics, and immersive user experiences, it aims to reimagine entertainment from the ground up.

+If successful, CineX will mark a historic case of Web3-aligned capital enabling the transformation of a legacy media company.
+With a roadmap grounded in technology, legality, and execution, CineX offers a new kind of platform: participatory, programmable, and future-facing.

 **We’re not here to play by old rules.
 We’re here to write new ones.**